 If socialising has become difficult, even with hearing aids, it's time to seek help.

-Even if hearing aids no longer provide enough benefit there are options to improve your hearing — and get more from life — with hearing implant technology.
+Even if hearing aids no longer provide enough benefit there are options to improve your hearing with hearing implant technology.

-Hearing solutions can be tailored to meet your unique circumstances and it's easy to get the information you need to make informed choices about how you can improve your hearing.
+There are a number of hearing solutions that may meet your specific circumstances.
+We'll help you get the information you need to make informed choices about how you could improve your hearing.

 Keeping your career on track

 Going to work gives you independence, especially when you know your hearing doesn't limit what you can accomplish.
 Beyond an income, a job gives you confidence and motivation.

 Hearing loss can have a profound impact on career prospects, as work environments demand communication with others.
 It can also affect safety in busy workplaces, which is not only a concern for you but also for those around you.